Diyi2020/Diyi2020.github.io/_pages/about.md

 Research Focus of this month:

-1. TMD
+1. Moire: TMD

-2. Quantum Algorithms
+2. Quantum Algorithms : Open Quantum System and Block Encoding

 Will be applying for math/applied math postdoc or position in national or industrial Labs during Fall 2024.
 Also open to positions in other departments.